The list

 Completed our 300th energy-saving project

-Stena Line’s Energy Saving Program (ESP) was launched in 2006 in line with our goal to reduce fuel consumption by 2,5 % per year.
-Eleven years later, as the main-engine regulators of Stena Scotia were replaced, project number 300 was completed, resulting in an expected annual fuel saving of 3 % on her sailings between the Netherlands and UK.
+Stena Line’s Energy Saving Program (ESP) was launched in 2006 in line with our goal to reduce fuel consumption.
+Eleven years later, as the main-engine regulators of Stena Scotia were replaced, project number 300 was completed.

 Digitalized our tug masters